angelicadietzel/profitable-apps-android-apple/README.md

-## Profitable App Profiles for the App Store and Google Play Markets
+# Profitable App Profiles for the App Store and Google Play Markets

-### Project Intro / Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+## Project Objects
+The purpose of this project is to analyze data to help developers understand what type of apps are likely to attract more users on Google Play and the App Store.

+## Technologies
+- Python
+- Jupyter Notebook